jennyweb/Demonstratoren/Simulation/README.md

 ## Underlying physical model

 This example is a demonstrator of my programming skills and hence focuses on the implementation.
 Educated guesses were made for the physical variables where necessary.
-I am aware that the physical model is incomplete.
+I am aware that the dynamics of the gas phase are neglected.

 The underlying model is based on an energy balance, i.e. the enthalpy.
 The enthalpy is related to temperature via the specific heat capacity $c_p$ and the mass $m$.